*This post has been updated on 20/09/17 to reflect the changes in the numbers

 Una foto publicada por Alaska (@theonlyalaska5000) el

 The winner of the second season of RuPaul’s All Stars Drag Race, Alaska Thunderfuck (Season 5) is one of the most peculiar and original drags.
 (Like … Totally).
-She additionally adds 153K followers on her Youtube Channel and 246K on her Twitter.
+The difference on followers with Bianca is only about 50K.
+She additionally adds 254K followers on her Youtube Channel and 369K on her Twitter.

 Another shot for @queen.zine’s summer issue which will launch soon!
 Shot by @sanchezzalba Hair by @wigsandgrace Dress by @theladyhyde Make up by @sugarpill